-Breathe in the fragrances altogether, let your nose stimulate your brain with the many layers of scents.
+Breathe in the fragrances altogether, let your nose stimulate your brain with the layers of scents.

 Touch the food gently with your fingers.
-If it’s appropriate, use your hands to hold some of the food before you eat it.
+If it’s appropriate, use your hands to hold some of the food before or while you eat it.

 To enrich the experience bless the food in whichever way you wish, but you don’t have to say a word.
 Feeling grateful is enough.
 If you’re keen to try out some spoken words, have a read of this.